 Examples of courses in this major:

-In this course the belief systems of major religions are studied with a view to understanding why the tenets make sense and drive behavior for the adherents.
+In this course, the belief systems of major religions are studied with a view to understanding why the tenets make sense and drive behavior for the adherents.
 How each religion affects the host culture and how the culture affects the religion will be explored.
-The inadequacies of each belief system will be discussed in light of the adequacy of Christianity, but an introductory understanding of biblical theology is assumed.
+The inadequacies of each belief system will be discussed in light of the adequacy of Christianity.
+An introductory understanding of biblical theology is assumed.

 This course is intended to provide students who are not in an intercultural ministry program with an understanding of the elements of culture and how they affect biblical ministry in intercultural and multicultural contexts.
-It is designed to help Christian workers become more effective in those contexts as their understanding permits them to shape their ministry to penetrate other cultures more deeply and, therefore, apply God’s Word more accurately.
+It is designed to help Christian workers become more effective in those contexts, as their understanding permits them to shape their ministry to penetrate other cultures more deeply and apply God’s Word more accurately.

 The individuals who will challenge you to learn:

 B.S. in Psychology, The Ohio State University; M.Div., Grace Theological Seminary; D.Min. in Pastoral Studies, Denver Seminary

 Jeffrey Gill was the senior pastor of the Delaware, Ohio Grace Brethren Church for 20 years (1982 to 2002).
 He started at the church when it was little more than a church plant.
 It experienced substantial growth over the years and is now well-known in the FGBC as a healthy and influential church body.
 He assumed the role of dean of Grace Theological Seminary in July, 2002.
 In 2008, he was named dean of the School of Ministry Studies, which includes both the Seminary and the undergraduate Biblical Studies Department at Grace.
 He was the National Moderator of the Fellowship of Grace Brethren Churches in 2002.
 He and his wife, Kathy, have two grown daughters.